-Professional students who are unmarried may wish to live in residence halls and may apply for Undergraduate Housing.
-This is not common for students in the Pharm.D. program for a variety of reasons including a differing academic calendar and the rigor and challenge of the academic work in the professional program.
-If a student does choose to live in Undergraduate Housing, you may want to consider choosing a 12-month dorm option.
-12-month dorms are New North, Smith Hall and Greg Page Apartments.
+Professional students may wish to live in residence halls and may apply for on campus housing.
 Contact information: UK Campus Housing, 125 Funkhouser Building, Lexington, KY 40506.
 859-257-1866.
 Email: ukhousing@uky.edu.

 Applicants for Graduate & Family Housing are restricted to full-time single, graduate, doctoral or professional students; full-time students with families; non-traditional adult full-time students; post-doctoral, visiting scholars and others affiliated with the University.
 Graduate & Family Housing offers efficiency, one-bedroom and two-bedroom apartments.
-It is not common for students in the Pharm.D. program to live in this housing.
-We typically have only one or two students choose this option.
 Contact Graduate/Family Housing by calling 859-257-3721 or by email at ukapthousing@uky.edu.

-University Flats is UK's newest residential community has one wing specifically for University of Kentucky graduate students, post doctorate fellow and researchers, and medical residents.
+University Flats is UK's newest residential community which has one wing specifically for University of Kentucky graduate students, post doctorate fellow and researchers, and medical residents.
 U Flats offers studio and one bedroom, fully furnished apartments.
 Rental rates include all utilities including high speed Internet and cable television.
-For more information and to apply please visit the http://uflats.uky.edu/.
+For more information and to apply visit the http://uflats.uky.edu/.